RPGroup-PBoC/growth_limits/page03_data_explorer.md

 right-hand side below the aggregation method buttons.
 This is presented as a clickable link to the  EcoCyc web page associated with that complex

-**Stoichiometric breakdown.** For each complex, the expected stoichiometric ratios of each complex is given for each subunit in the table on the right-hand side.
-Hovering your mouse over a point in the plot on the left-hand side will populate this table with the observed stoichiometry for that data set and growth condition.
-Note that the expected stoichiometry is computed relative to the minimum subunit copy number, identified as the first subunit with stoichiometry equal to 1 from the top of the table.

 ### Explore by Individual Protein